Applying for co-naturalization of a minor child

 - of the previous spouse or

-- the previous registered civil partner
+- the previous registered partner

 - if you are employed: employment contract and proof of income